Mechsoft-Limited/iniswap-document/products/pancakeswap-exchange/pancakeswap-pools.md

 Providing liquidity gives you a reward in the form of trading fees when people use your liquidity pool.

-Whenever someone trades on PancakeSwap, the trader pays a 0.25% fee, **of which 0.17% **is added to the Liquidity Pool of the swap pair they traded on.
+Whenever someone trades on iniswap, the trader pays a 0.25% fee, **of which 0.17% **is added to the Liquidity Pool of the swap pair they traded on.

 For example:

-* There are 10 LP tokens representing 10 CAKE and 10 BNB tokens.
+* There are 10 LP tokens representing 10 INI and 10 BNB tokens.
-* 1 LP token = 1 CAKE + 1 BNB
+* 1 LP token = 1 INI + 1 BNB
-* Someone trades 10 CAKE for 10 BNB.
+* Someone trades 10 INI for 10 BNB.
-* Someone else trades 10 BNB for 10 CAKE.
+* Someone else trades 10 BNB for 10 INI.
-* The CAKE/BNB liquidity pool now has 10.017 CAKE and 10.017 BNB.
+* The INI/BNB liquidity pool now has 10.017 INI and 10.017 BNB.
-* Each LP token is now worth 1.00017 CAKE + 1.00017 BNB.
+* Each LP token is now worth 1.00017 INI + 1.00017 BNB.

-To make being a liquidity provider even more worth your while, you can also put your LP tokens to work whipping up some fresh yield on the [CAKE Farms](https://pancakeswap.finance/farms), while still earning your 0.17% trading fee reward.
+To make being a liquidity provider even more worth your while, you can also put your LP tokens to work whipping up some fresh yield on the [INI Farms](https://iniswap.finance/farms), while still earning your 0.17% trading fee reward.

 ## Impermanent Loss